Kayab6/weather_web/README.md

 # Weather App 🌦️

-I built this project using HTML, CSS, JavaScript, and the **OpenWeatherMap API** to learn web development and how to work with APIs.
+I built this project using HTML, CSS, JavaScript, and the **OpenWeatherMap API** to learn how to work with APIs.

 ### Features
 - Current temperature and weather conditions